democratic-csi/democratic-csi/README.md

 ### openshift

-`democratic-csi` generally works fine with openshift.
+`Democratic-CSI` generally works fine with openshift.
 Some special parameters need to be set with helm (support added in chart version `0.6.1`):

 ```